jaliagag/tp3_Delilah_resto_Aliaga_FINAL/README.md

 ## Requesites

-To test this API, you'll need to have NodeJS installed on your local machine as well as a text editor (SublimeText, VSCode, Atom...), Postman (or Insomnia) and a way viewing the database, either via CLI or PHPMyAdmin (Xampp, Wampp...)
+To test this API, you'll need to have NodeJS installed on your local machine as well as a text editor (SublimeText, VSCode, Atom...), Postman (or Insomnia) and a way of viewing the database, either via CLI or PHPMyAdmin (Xampp, Wampp...)

 Open up a Terminal and `cd` into the folder where the repository is hosted.
 Run this command: